 The Annual Training provides an exclusive program over a nine-month learning period under three major blocks as follows:

 - Block I: 1 – 5 October 2018: Residential training week in Florence.
 A week-long introductory course in Florence covering in detail the fundamental principles of regulation, markets, networks and the regulatory institutional framework.

 - Block III: 1 – 5 June 2020: Residential training week in Florence: In this block, participants return to Florence for a week-long discussion of applied case studies and hands-on individual and group practice.
 The final day of the Annual Training is devoted to a workshop where top industry specialists are invited to discuss with participants the issue of energy and sustainability.

 The Annual Training’s main objective is to provide students with the necessary information to help them take adequate positions on competition, the integration of markets and networks, quality of service, economic efficiency, the cost-effective development of infrastructure and security of supply, with the ultimate goal of protecting the interests of consumers and the better integration of market participants and networks into a common European energy market.
 The training also seeks to develop the student’s ability to contrast and balance the different views and interests that normally arise in a regulatory decision making process involving different stakeholders.

-The following are the specific objectives of the training, the fundamentals of which are studied in Block I and covered in detail in each of the 15 online modules of Block II.
+The following are the specific objectives of the training, the fundamentals of which are studied in Block I and covered in detail in each of the 15 online lessons of Block II.